gallochris/people/README.md

-People | Hot Dogs and Eggs
+What They Said | Hot Dogs and Eggs
 ========================

 This is the source of a project for my personal website, [people.hotdogsandeggs.com](https://people.hotdogsandeggs.com).